fzi-forschungszentrum-informatik/Lanelet2/lanelet2_core/doc/LaneletAndAreaTagging.md

 | **stairs**  | **-**        | Well ... stairs                  | Pedestrians      | Average pedestrian walking speed |

 ### Overriding
-Since the inferred information above might be incorrect in some situations, it can be overridden by explicitly participants or speed limit.
+Since the inferred information above might be incorrect in some situations, it can be overridden by explicitly specifying participants or speed limit.
 If one of the participants is set like this, the *subtype* and *location* tags are ignored and all other participants are assumed to be disallowed.
 The allowed participants then have to be set one by one.

 The following particiants can be used to define individual special situations.
 They are prefixed with the type of information they are supposed to override.
 Values are always *yes* or *no*:
 * vehicle (affects all "motorized" participants) *OR*